 What quality do you have that differs you from others ?

-One of the questions you may be asked is, “What makes you unique?” or “What quality do you have that differs you from others?” as the recruiter evaluates whether you have elements in your background that are likely to lead to success on the job.
+“What makes you unique?” is one of the questions you may be asked.
+“What distinguishes you from others?” or “What quality do you possess that sets you apart from others?”
+When the recruiter assesses whether you have qualities in your experience that can contribute to work success.

 Why interviewers ask "What quality do you have that differs you from others ?"